cycomachead/thesis/contents/implementation-web-app.md

 # The Rails Backend

 ## The Need for a Web Application
-The JavaScript which powers the autograding works entirely client-side, meaning as long as you have the test files, there's no need for an internet connection.
+The JavaScript that powers the autograding works entirely client-side, meaning as long as you have the test files, there's no need for an internet connection.
 This path was chosen for two reasons:

 * Snap<em>!</em> is client-side, and evaluating Snap<em>!</em> projects on a server would require a significant amount of work.
 * edX provides a custom problem type called "JSInput" {{ "jsinput-docs" | cite }} which gave us a clear path for integration with edX.